 Problems for the Exploded Planet Hypothesis began when another French astronomer, Louis Lagrange, developed Heinrich Olbers’ Exploded Planet Hypothesis further to explain the origin of comets.

 Lagrange had realised that extremely long, elongated orbits would be an expected by-product of some of the material from an exploded planet.
 The prediction that remnants of an exploded fifth planet would be projected into extremely long elongated orbits around the Sun was a very good match for the description of comets.
 This led proponents of the Exploded Planet Hypothesis into conflict with the Marquis de Laplace, whose nebular theory had already neatly described the origin of comets.

-It’s interesting to consider that in addition to being an seasoned mathematician and astronomer Laplace was an adept at politics, who reportedly managed to stay on the good side of the countries rulers throughout the French revolution, the Napoleonic era and the return of the monarchy – he was given the title Marquis de Laplace by the returning monarchy.
+It’s interesting to consider that in addition to being a seasoned mathematician and astronomer Laplace was an adept at politics, who reportedly managed to stay on the good side of the countries rulers throughout the French revolution, the Napoleonic era and the return of the monarchy (who had given him the title of Marquis).

 After the French Revolution, Lagrange and Laplace both held positions at the newly formed Bureau des Longitudes, an establishment created to coordinate the work of observatories and also intended as a symbol of the new Republic’s support for the advancement of science; and Laplace had been instrumental in the institution’s inception.
 Some of his colleagues however had accused Laplace of monopolising the bureau’s research activities.

 The astronomer Delambre, Director of the Paris Observatory, gives us his perspective of Laplace’s character in stark contrast to that of the elder scientist Lagrange.
 In speaking of Laplace, Delambre states: